getbubblenow/javicle/docs/concepts.md

 # Concepts
-In JVCL the main concepts are assets and operations.
+In JVC the main concepts are assets and operations.

 ## Assets
 Assets are your media files: generally image, audio and video files.

 All assets have a name and a path.

-Input assets are defined using the `assets` array of a JVCL spec.
+Input assets are defined using the `assets` array of a JVC spec.

 For input assets, the path can be a file or a URL.
 URL-based assets will be downloaded to the scratch directory.
 This can be overridden using the `dest` property on the asset.